 Certifications and Degrees

-The highest-paying skill to have may be Operations Management; employees who claim proficiency also report a higher average salary of $13.13 per hour.
-It's pretty common to find people here who know Customer Service; more than half consider it a key competency.
-Cash Handling, Banking, and Customer Relations were also reported by many survey participants.
+The best-paying skill to have in this role appears to be Training; employees who claim this ability report median compensation of $15.72 per hour.
+It's pretty common to find people here who know Customer Service; a majority consider it a key competency.
+Many workers usually know Cash Handling, Banking, and Customer Relations as well.

 Benefits and Perks